Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Model Description And Image Formation

 The signal transmitted by the radar is a chirp signal which after being reflected from a point target and upon down-conversion is described as

 where $f_c$ is the carrier frequency and the parameter $\beta$ is given as $b/T$, in which $b$ and $T$ stand for the bandwidth and the chirp time, respectively.
 In addition, $w_r$ is a rectangular window with length $T$ and $t$ is referred to as fast-time parameter.
 In addition, $\sigma$ is the complex radar cross section for the point reflector, $\eta$ is referred to as slow-time parameter and $R(\eta)$ is the instantaneous radial distance between the radar and the target which is given as $R(\eta) = \sqrt{R^2_0 + v^2(\eta - \eta_c)^2}$.
 Moreover, $w_a$ is a rectangular window with its length equal to the synthetic aperture length divided by $v$, where $v$ is the speed of the satellite.
-The ultimate goal in SAR imaging is to estimate the complex radar section $\sigma$.

-The Range-Doppler algorithm is the first algorithm that was developed for spaceborne SAR image reconstruction \cite{Cumming_RD, Chen_RD, Walker_RD}.
+The Range-Doppler algorithm is the first algorithm that was developed for spaceborne SAR image reconstruction \cite{Cumming_RD}.
 The first step in the Range-Doppler algorithm is to perform range compression which results in \cite{Cumming}